 Section 39.
-When the board is authorized or required by law to consider some aspect of criminal history record information for the purpose of carrying out its statutory powers and responsibilities, the board, in the form and manner required by the Department of Public Safety and the Federal Bureau of Investigation, shall cause to be conducted a criminal history record investigation to obtain any information currently or subsequently contained in the files of the Department of Public Safety or the Federal Bureau of Investigation.
-The Department of Public Safety shall provide all criminal record information requested by the board for any person who is an applicant for or a holder of a license.
+When the board is authorized or required by law to consider some aspect of criminal history record information for the purpose of carrying out its statutory powers and responsibilities, the board, in the form and manner required by the Alabama Law Enforcement Agency and the Federal

+Bureau of Investigation, shall cause to be conducted a criminal history record investigation to obtain any information currently or subsequently contained in the files of the Alabama Law Enforcement Agency or the Federal Bureau of Investigation.
+The Alabama Law Enforcement Agency shall provide all criminal record information requested by the board for any person who is an applicant for or a holder of a license.